open-quantum-safe/liboqs/README.md

 - Building on more systems, including building of assembly code / optimizations
 - Inclusion of a McEliece-based key exchange method
-- Inclusion of a supersingular isogeny DiffieâHellman key exchange method
+- Inclusion of a supersingular isogeny Diffie-Hellman key exchange method
 - Code reviews including static analysis
 - Integration of liboqs into additional application-level protocols.